 Drawbacks / Final Thoughts

-Not many drawbacks to this.
+Not many drawbacks to using this technique to center multiple divs.
 You just have to make sure the white space and text settings that you apply are reset on any child elements inside the boxes.
-So, while this may work when you have straight images or other non-text content, it may be more trouble than its worth if your boxes are fully loaded with diverse content.
+So, while this may work when you have straight images or other non-text content, it may be more trouble than it’s worth if your boxes are fully loaded with diverse content.

 But nonetheless a good technique to know when you have to center some block elements with equal spacing, and you don’t want to apply extra classes on the end units.
 And this technique will be even more important when the older versions of IE disappear from general use.
 But I’m not holding my breath.